MoriyaShiine/enchancement/README.md

 * Extracting: Extracts materials from connected ores while not sneaking, leaving the stone behind.

 Axe Enchantments:
-* Beheading: Increases damage dealt.
+* Beheading: Increases damage dealt with headshots.
 Slain mobs have a chance to drop their head.
 * Lumberjack: Connected logs will also be destroyed while not sneaking.

 Shovel Enchantments: